 Talk to a Criminal Defense Attorney as soon as possible.
 The sooner you have the advice of an attorney the better.

-Record the names, addresses, phone numbers and any other important information about any witnesses that could help you.
+Record the names, addresses, phone numbers, and any other important information about any witnesses that could help you.
 It is generally not advisable to contact potential witnesses yourself.
 Let your lawyer or his or her staff do that to avoid any notion that you are intimidating or attempting to influence the witness.
-Document, by notes or other recordings, any defenses you may have to the charges.
-Photograph or video tape defense evidence, when appropriate.
-For example, if you have injuries that are relevant to a defense, photograph them if possible.
-If a particular location is relevant, you may want to photograph or video tape it.
+Document, either through notes or other recordings, any defenses you may have to the charges.
+Photograph or videotape defense evidence, when appropriate.
+For example, if you have injuries that are relevant to your defense, photograph them if possible.
+If a particular location is relevant, you may want to photograph or videotape it.
 Be careful not to tamper with any evidence or even give the appearance of tampering with evidence.
 Taking notes and gathering information while it is fresh in your mind may help you tremendously, particularly if your case takes some time to resolve and your memory of people and events may fade.
 If you possess items that you believe could be evidence in your case, bring them to your lawyer's attention as soon as possible.

 If you are in jail while your case is pending, DO NOT DISCUSS YOUR CASE with other inmates or guards.
 Do not generally seek or follow the "legal advice" that other inmates are offering you.
 Consider the source.
 Do not discuss the facts of your case over the telephone with family and friends, as such calls are routinely recorded and are not confidential.